November 25, 2024

 The CAMD dean shares thoughts on PA, her lifelong love of libraries, and the ’90s movie she never gets tired of watchingby Rita Savard

-Aquita Winslow, the inaugural dean of the Office of Community and Multicultural Development (CAMD), has a unique skillset.
+Aquita Winslow, dean of the Office of Community and Multicultural Development (CAMD), has a unique skillset.
 Trained as a lawyer and a librarian, Winslow, who joined the Academy in July 2023, spent her first year actively listening, asking tough questions, and embracing the intellect, talent, and character of students who call CAMD home.
 Andover magazine sat down with Winslow to learn more about her thoughts on PA, her lifelong love of libraries, and the ’90s movie she never gets tired of watching.

 Where are you from?